rhiannonbar/GISC420/README.md

 ## Limitations of Methodology
 - We only tested our data using a LiDAR based DSM and we also only used one line segment.
-The (?)
+We could perform the same method on different regions, such as areas with less elevation change, and see how this effected our output.
+We also didn't the same method on longer line segments.
+As viewshed analysis is computationally challenging, there will be a limit on how many viewsheds should be performed per model in model builder.
+We could have used different line segments to explore this further
 -  We performed our viewshed analysis using a DEM rather than a DSM.
 A DSM includes above ground features such as buildings and vegetation.
 In an urban environment such as Wellington, above ground features are likely to exert a strong control on what is visible in a landscape.
 However, a DSM for the Wellington region would be more challenging to obtain.
 Viewshed analysis also doesn’t consider how visibility in the landscape may change over time due to factors such as seasonal changes in vegetation.